Driver CPC part 1 test: theory

 You’ll be given a letter at the test centre with the results for the part of the theory test you’ve just taken.

-When you’ve passed both parts, your theory test certificate will be posted to you.
-You need this when you book your Driver CPC part 3 driving test.
+When you’ve passed both parts, you’ll be given your theory test certificate at the test centre.
+You’ll need your certificate when you book your Driver CPC part 3a and part 3b driving tests.

 Your theory test certificate is valid for 2 years from when you passed the first part of the test.

-You need to pass the Driver CPC part 3 driving test within 2 years, otherwise you’ll have to pass the part 1 theory test again.
+You need to pass the Driver CPC part 3a and part 3b driving tests within 2 years, otherwise you’ll have to pass the part 1 theory test again.